siabdullah4/Conference_Poster_template/README.md

 # Conference_Poster_template
-This repository contains a conference poster template that I used to prepare my own poster.
-Feel free to use and modify the size in Microsoft PowerPoint according to your requirements.
+This repository contains a standard conference poster template I used to prepare my poster.
+Please feel free to use and modify the size in Microsoft PowerPoint according to your needs.